Coder-Python/churn-prediction/ML_Sebastien/README.md

 | **Macro avg**         | 94 %           | 96 %         | 95 %          | 2026         |
 | **Weighted avg**      | 97 %           | 97 %         | 97 %          | 2026         |

+The results are promising, particularly the recall score, given the imbalanced data.

 ## Exporting the model tree :

 In order to provide a simple explanation of how the model is working, we utilized dtreeviz to export one of the model trees as an example.
 This allowed us to present the decision-making process of the model in a clear and understandable manner.